nicolashery/resumee/README.md

 $ npm run dev
 ```

-Change the `title` in `index.jade` to your name.
+Change the `title` in `index.pug` to your name.

-Edit `resume.jade` using the [Jade](http://jade-lang.com/) templating language.
+Edit `resume.pug` using the [Pug](https://pugjs.org) templating language.
 I chose it for its short syntax, and because [Markdown](http://daringfireball.net/projects/markdown/) wasn't enough to make multiple columns, etc.

-Open a browser to `http://localhost:3000` to see your changes as you save the `.jade` files.
+Open a browser to `http://localhost:3000` to see your changes as you save the `.pug` files.

 Edit `style.css` to your liking.
 Since resumes are meant to be printed, I defined font sizes and spacings using the `em` measure (versus `px`), that way I can change the default font size for the `@media print` query in order to make the resume fit on one page.